Getac's Next Generation ZX10 Is The Lightest 10-Inch Fully Rugged Tablet Currently Available On The Market

 overcome operational challenges

 and enhance field worker efficiency.
-This suite includes innovative new apps such as Getac Management , Getac Monitoring , OEMConfig and Driving Safety [2].
+This includes innovative new apps such as Getac Management , Getac Monitoring , OEMConfig and Driving Safety 2.

-"For field-based professionals, device weight can have a significant impact on productivity, particularly when carrying and/or operating it for extended periods of time," said Mike McMahon, President of Getac North America.
+"For field-based professionals, device weight can have a significant impact on productivity, particularly when carrying and/or operating it for extended periods of time," says James Hwang, President of Getac Technology Corporation.
 "Not only is the next generation ZX10 the lightest 10-inch fully rugged tablet currently available on the market, but its powerful combination of AI-ready performance, extensive configurability, fully rugged reliability, and intuitive Android OS makes it one of the most versatile as well."

 The next generation ZX10 is available now.
 For more information, please visit